seligj95/app-service-aspire-eshop-agents/README.md

    - Deploy the application to Azure App Service with health check endpoints
    - Configure managed identity for secure AI Foundry access
    - Automatically configure app settings for agent connectivity
+   - Set the `EXTERNAL_INVENTORY_API_URL` to a placeholder value that **must be manually updated**

+### Post-Deployment Configuration

+**Important**: After deployment, you must manually configure the external inventory API URL:

+1. **Navigate to your App Service** in the Azure Portal
+2. **Go to Configuration** → Application Settings
+3. **Find the `EXTERNAL_INVENTORY_API_URL` setting** (it will be set to `https://<YOUR-INVENTORY-APP-NAME>.azurewebsites.net`)
+4. **Update the value** to your actual inventory API URL (e.g., `https://my-inventory-api.azurewebsites.net`)
+5. **Save the changes** and restart the App Service

+Until you complete this configuration, the inventory page will display a message asking you to configure the app setting.

 The deployment process takes approximately 5-10 minutes.
-Once complete, your application will include:
+Once complete and properly configured, your application will include:
 - **Enhanced telemetry** and monitoring capabilities
 - **Health check endpoints** at `/health` and `/alive`
 - **Production-ready logging** and metrics